2n2n/EKS-Training/README.md

 - [ ] Activity 2: Tools installed and verified
 - [ ] Activity 3: Manual cluster created and deleted
 - [ ] Activity 4: Scripted cluster created and deleted
+- [ ] Activity 5 Part A: Kubernetes workloads mastered
-- [ ] Activity 5: Advanced features implemented and deleted
+- [ ] Activity 5 Part B: Networking and scaling implemented
+- [ ] Activity 5 Part C: CI/CD pipeline operational
 - [ ] Understand when to use Kubernetes
 - [ ] Comfortable with kubectl commands
 - [ ] Can troubleshoot common issues
 - [ ] Know how to optimize costs
+- [ ] Can build and deploy with CI/CD

 ---